iskayanir/Studdy-Buddy/README.md

 1. npm install
 2. npm start
-3. git pull origin main
+3. git checkout main
+4. git pull
-4. In the first time: git checkout -b "branch_name", other times: git checkout "branch_name" if "git checkout" isn't working, maybe u need to do "git fetch" and then "git checkout"
+5. In the first time: git checkout -b "branch_name", other times: git checkout "branch_name" if "git checkout" isn't working, maybe u need to do "git fetch" and then "git checkout"

+changes...

 # to save updates: